d3/d3-format/README.md

 # d3-format

 Ever noticed how sometimes JavaScript doesn’t display numbers the way you expect?
-Like, you tried to print 0.1, 0.2, … 0.9 with a simple loop:
+Like, you tried to print tenths with a simple loop:

 ```js
 for (var i = 0; i < 10; i++) {